 Changes from the 2017 Model

 This is the same board, essentially as the 2017 model.
 Only the graphic has changed.
 I think it’s still the same since the 2016 model even (they made a few upgrades between the 2015 and 2016 models).
 When you’ve got a winning formula, stick with it until you can find a way to improve it.

 Check out the breakdown of the score in the table below.

 This is one smooth ride – feels very smooth and very damp.
 But it’s still pretty fast edge to edge.
 It may not be as lively/poppy as some others but it’s just so nice and smooth to ride.
 Just felt effortless and very little chatter, even when really getting it up to speed or in chunder.

 And you can definitely still take it through the park.
-It can definitely be used for that – more jump line than jib line, like most all mountain boards.
+It can definitely be used for that.

-The float in powder was awesome and man, how it rides in hard conditions!
-I didn’t have any really icy spots when I rode it but I did encounter some quite hard areas and it just gave me so much confidence to just ride like I would in nice soft conditions.
-It just gripped so well and felt so right on hard snow.
+The float in powder was awesome and man, how it rides in hard and icy conditions!
+It just gave me so much confidence to just ride like I would in nice soft conditions.
+It just gripped so well and felt so right on hard and icy snow.